SUSE/linux-security-sensor/SUSE/docker-compose/README.md

 If the CA you configure is not otherwise connected to a public chain of trust, the root certificate for the CA must be added to the system's certificate store first.
 Otherwise, registration will fail with an untrusted certificate error.

+### Kafka

+If Kafka is to be used, in `.env` set `COMPOSE_PROFILES=kafka` and set `KAFKA_0_FQDN`, `KAFKA_1_FQDN` and `KAFKA_2_FQDN`.
+These are the fully qualified domain names that `kafka-humio-gateway` will use to communicate with the Kafka cluster using mTLS.
+These names should resolve to the IP address of the host running docker-compose, by using DNS CNAMEs or other means.
+Also set `KAFKA_PASSWORD`.

+The script to generate the certificates requires the Java `keytool` program which is in the kafka container image

+    cd SUSE/docker-compose/
+    chown 1001 kafka-certs
+    docker run --rm -it -v $PWD/.env:/.env:ro -v $PWD/kafka-certs:/work -w /work bitnami/kafka:3.7.0 /work/generate.sh

+This will create the keys and certificates needed for the Kafka cluster to start.
+Copy the files in `kafka-certs/pem/` to the machine running `kafka-humio-gateway`.

 ## Startup

-Once these steps are completed, a simple `docker-compose up` will start up the application.
+Once these steps are completed, a simple `docker-compose up -d` will start up the application.

 ## Application Configuration